Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Numbers for popular services, websites, social networks, payment systems and other resources.
+- Numbers for popular services, websites, social networks, payment systems and other resources;
-If the required service is not in the list, you can select the "Other number" option;
+- If the required service is not in the list, you can select the "Other number" option;
-More than 100 countries for ordering a number;
+- More than 100 countries for ordering a number;
-Special conditions for wholesale buyers;
+- Special conditions for wholesale buyers;
-API for work;
+- API for work;
-Rent a number for 20 minutes;
+- Rent a number for 20 minutes;
-10% cashback on the first top-up from 1,000 rubles.
+- 10% cashback on the first top-up from 1,000 rubles;

 ## OnlineSIM